s-go/th-review-helpfulness/docs/thesis_helpfulness.md

 	* Eckle-Kohler et al. (2015: 2239): discourse marker *und* (and) as being indicative of premises
 		* claim-premise model of argumentation: premise → support for claim
 * Accounts for medium/low predictiveness of causal relations
+	* "approaches relying on discourse markers are not applicable for identifying argumentative discourse structures in documents which do not follow a standardized form" (Stab and Gurevych 2014: 54)
+		* → rather Argumentation mining than discourse analysis?
 	* explicit relations → Persuasiveness
 	* "the component-level argument feature provides less useful information in review helpfulness identification."
 (Liu et al. 2017)
 	* parsing mistakes